-The CCF Board will ensure that internal controls on the use of cheques are implemented.
+The Board of Directors will ensure that internal controls on the use of cheques are implemented.

 - 1. All cheques will be numbered and used in numerical order. - 2.
 All cheques, including blank unused cheques, will be kept in a secure location. - 3.
 All void cheques will be maintained on file. - 4.
 Cheques will not be issued to "cash" or "the bearer." - 5.
-All invoices will be reviewed by a signing officer.

-- 6. A cheque will be completed before receiving these conditions and final signature. - 7.
-The Treasurer will be responsible to review bank records.
+All invoices will be reviewed by a director. - 6.
+A cheque will be completed before receiving these conditions and final signature. - 7.
+A director and/or GM will be responsible to review bank records.